sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Drop Null Rows For Selected Columns
 ----------------------------------------

-Below is a sample workflow which contains Drop Null Rows For Selected Columns processor in Fire Insights.
+Below is a sample workflow which contains Drop Null Rows For Selected Columns processor in Sparkflows.
 It demonstrates the usage of Drop Null Rows For Selected Columns node to remove rows having null value in the selected columns.

 It does the following processing of data: